Rihanna: Philanthropy

 In 2006, Rihanna founded the Believe Foundation to support terminally ill children.
 In February 2008, she joined other public figures in designing clothing for H&M's Fashion Against AIDS campaign to raise awareness and combat HIV/AIDS.
 That same year, she performed a series of charity concerts called A Girl's Night Out to benefit the Believe Foundation.
 The events were free to the public, with funds from sponsors and advertisers directed toward providing medical supplies, school materials, and toys to children in need.
 In September 2008, Rihanna joined fifteen other female artists to record and perform the song "Just Stand Up!" during the Stand Up to Cancer television special.
 Proceeds from the single supported the fundraiser, which ultimately helped raise $100 million for cancer research.

 Rihanna founded the Clara Lionel Foundation (CLF) in 2012, named after her grandparents, Clara and Lionel Braithwaite.
 The foundation funds groundbreaking education and emergency preparedness and response programs worldwide.
 The CLF frequently hosted Diamond Ball charity fundraiser events.
 The inaugural event in 2014 raised over $2 million, and the second raised over $3 million.
 In February 2012, Rihanna performed a benefit show at the House of Blues to raise money for the Children's Orthopaedic Center and the Mark Taper-Johnny Mercer Artists Program at Children's Hospital.
 In December, Rihanna gave a $100,000 food bank donation for Hurricane Sandy.
 In January 2014, Rihanna was part of the MAC Viva Glam campaign, which benefits women, men and children living with HIV/AIDS.

 In March 2020, Rihanna donated $5 million to COVID-19 relief and followed that up with additional donations of personal protective equipment to the state of New York and an offer of $700,000 worth of ventilators to her home country Barbados.
 The next month, Rihanna donated $2.1 million—matching Twitter CEO Jack Dorsey for a total of $4.2 million—to provide support and resources to individuals and children suffering from domestic violence amidst the lockdown.
-In January 2022, Rihanna, through the CLF, donated $15 million to eighteen climate justice organizations across seven Caribbean nations and the US.
+In January 2022, Rihanna, through the CLF, donated $15 million to eighteen climate justice organisations across seven Caribbean nations and the US.